oracle/python-oracledb/doc/src/user_guide/introduction.rst

 The python-oracledb feature highlights are:

-    *   Easy installation from PyPI and other repositories
+    *   Easily installed from `PyPI <https://pypi.org/project/oracledb/>`__ or other repositories
-    *   Support for multiple Oracle Database versions
+    *   Connects to multiple Oracle Database versions
     *   Supports the `Python Database API v2.0 Specification <https://www.
         python.org/dev/peps/pep-0249/>`__ with a considerable number of
         additions and a couple of exclusions
-    *   Works with common frameworks and ORMs
+    *   Used by common frameworks and ORMs
-    *   Execution of SQL and PL/SQL statements
+    *   Execution of SQL and PL/SQL statements with significant optimizations including compressed fetch, pre-fetching, client and server result set caching, and statement caching with auto-tuning
-    *   Extensive Oracle data type support, including JSON, VECTOR, large objects (``CLOB`` and ``BLOB``) and binding of SQL objects
+    *   Extensive Oracle data type support, including JSON, VECTOR, large objects (CLOB and BLOB) and binding of SQL objects
+    *   Support for fetching and inserting data frames for efficient use with Python DataFrame libraries and formats such as PyArrow, NumPy, Pandas, Polars, PyTorch, and Apache Parquet
     *   Connection management, including connection pooling
+    *   Oracle Database Direct Path Loads
-    *   Oracle Database High Availability features
+    *   Oracle Database Deep Data Security and High Availability support
     *   Full use of Oracle Network Service infrastructure, including encrypted network traffic